 The first doubts arose after crossing Koln CTR, about an hour into the flight.
 The promised good weather was turning a little too cloudy to our pilot’s taste.
 But ok, it was still VMC, so no decision to divert was made.
 Yet.

 The real problems appeared about an hour later, after passing east of Frankfurt, when the terrain started rising.
 And yes, the clouds were getting closer and closer to the surface.

 Until the tipping point.
 Albeit being a very careful pilot, our captain inadvertently went into a cloud.
 VMC did not exist anymore, and in a second, the workload in the cockpit went from a very comfortable level to a sheer panic.
 Everything had to be done at once, keep the aircraft level, get out of the cloud, stay clear of terrain, find a diversion field that was open, had the runway, the fuel, and the weather minima.

 The pilot initiated a 180-degree turn, and about 45 degrees into it, the radio came to life.

 EDDG FIC: “OOABC, I see you are turning around.
 Do you have a problem?”

 Well, yes, we do have a problem.
 And we all understand that the call from FIC comes from a good intention, but right now, it only creates one more problem.
 The pilot is so busy flying that there is literally no time to answer.

 Fortunately, the right seat passenger has a radio license and when the pilot turns to him and asks: “Can you pick up that call?
 I don’t have time.”, it of course is not a problem.

-The rest of the conversation follows, and EDDG turns out to be extremely efficient resourceful.
-They suggest a very appropriate diversion aerodrome, and even goes as far as calling the aerodrome to make sure they are open.
+The rest of the conversation follows, and EDDG turns out to be extremely efficient and resourceful.
+They suggest a very appropriate diversion aerodrome, and even go as far as calling the aerodrome to make sure they are open.

 After a few minutes, our friends are back on the ground after a small scare and a valuable lesson.
 All is well that ends well.